<< BACK TO UNITS

 This subject covers the philosophy, resources, and administration of research and develops project management skills.
 Students will learn how to analyse and interpret data, formulate a research proposal, and set realistic parameters (including following ethics protocol when using human subject participants).
 There are two versions of the unit, one suitable for those preparing for text-based research and the other for those preparing for ministry practice research.

-Directed reading and assignments
+• Directed reading

 KEY TEXTS